 The company’s products feature:

 Nordic is a member of the ANT+ Alliance and has successfully collaborated with ANT Wireless of Cochrane, Canada, since 2005.
 ANT+ (built on the ANT protocol) facilitates interoperability between ANT+ Alliance member devices and the collection, automatic transfer and tracking of sensor data.
 ANT+ defines device profiles that specify data formats, channel parameters, and network keys.
-The ANT+ Alliance is an open, special interest group of companies with a membership of around 400 member companies.
+The ANT+ Alliance is an open, special interest group of companies with a membership of over 400 member companies.

 Nordic’s products are manufactured using state-of-the-art semiconductor process technologies via strong, long-term relationships with world-best manufacturing facilities.
 Sales are primarily made through a carefully selected worldwide distribution network.
 The company has offices in Trondheim and Oslo, Norway, the U.S. (West Coast), Hong Kong, Korea, Japan, Taiwan, and the Philippines.
 All operations are managed according to the ISO 9001:2008-approved quality assurance system.

 - Complete reference designs;